Bhagesh-Gaur/3D-Structure-Reconstruction/README.md

 ## How to run??
 ```
-  1. Create the conda environment on your system using the **environment.yml** file using the following command:
+  1. Create the conda environment on your system using the 'environment.yml' file using the following command:
-      ```
       conda env create -f environment.yml
-      ```
-  2. Setup a project after installing JDK 16(prefered) or above.
+  2. Make a folder with the name of structure to be reconstructed(eg: tower) in the Datasets folder.
+  3. In this folder, add the images of the 3D stucture such that all the images are in an iterative manner
+     as if the camera is moving around the structure in 360 degree with each pair sharing key points and
+     are captured by the same camera.
   3. Add the project files to the src folder.
   4. Now run the project using CoWin as the main class.
 ```